faiface/par-lang/docs/src/types/box.md

 ## Box types to the rescue

-Instead of encoding reusability into the type manually, Par lets you `box` any value.
+Instead of encoding reusability into the type manually, Par lets you `box` a value.

 A `box T` is a non-linear version of **any** type `T`.
 You can: